Skip to content

 )

-await neo4j.create_node(blueprint)
+await db.create(blueprint)

-# Get extended model for a project
+# Get extended model for Project — blueprints whose type == "Project"

-ProjectModel = await blueprints.get_model(project)
+ProjectModel = await blueprints.get_model(db, models.Project)

 # ProjectModel now has cloud_provider and cloud_region fields